lonesometraveler/lonesometraveler.github.io/_posts/2020-05-15-ADC-Injected-Conversion.md

 ### Configure PWM

 One way to configure a timer in PWM mode is to use `stm32f4xx-hal`’s `pwm` module. `pwm` module routes a timer's output to an output pin.
-Although outputting from a pin is not required to use a timer as an external trigger, being able to see the pulse may be helpful for debug/troubleshooting.
+Although output from a pin is not required to use a timer as an external trigger, being able to see the pulse may be helpful for debugging/troubleshooting.

 In the code below, we create a `pwm` instance with `TIM1` and set its frequency to 10Hz.
 This will generate 0.1 seconds pulse.